MatthewReid854/reliability/docs/index.rst

   Creating and plotting distributions
   Fitting a specific distribution to data
   Fitting all available distributions to data
-  Weibull mixture models
+  Mixture models
-  Weibull competing risk models
+  Competing risk models

 .. toctree::
   :maxdepth: 1